Otomisin/DTMHack2023.github.io/Resources.md

    - How to Visualize data in maps Using Geopandas [Links](Link)
    - Working with Geospatial Data in R: [Link](Link)

-## What kind of data will be provided to participants for their research during the hackathon?
+## Data provision for research during the hackathon?

 Participants will have access to Displacement Tracking Matrix (DTM) datasets related to the East and Horn of Africa region.
 These datasets will include information on displacement, climate-related factors, population movements, and more.
 Here is a list of the datasets you’ll have access to, all georeferenced to Admin 1 for the region of interest.